SimonMaracine/WhatsApp-chat-reader/README.md

 What you need to do is go to the chat you wish to examine, press on the **three dots in the top-right corner -> More -> Export chat**.
 Then select **WITHOUT MEDIA** and send yourself an email with the chat file as the attachment.
 Then go to your computer, download the file and open it in the program.
 That's it!

+### Other

+The project was made with and was tested on Python 3.9.